ninjatux/maiordomus/README.md

 ##Usage
 Maiordomus can be launched from the command using the following arguments:

 * **environment**, mandatory, used to select the environment to work on.
-Environment must be present in the config file.
+Environment must exist in the config file.
 * **task**, mandatory, used to choose wich task to perform on the given environment.
 Task must be defined in the maiordomus folder.
 * **step**, optional, used to specify wich step to execute, otherwise all the steps will be in the way they are defined.